convergencelabs/convergence-cluster-seed/README.md

 # Convergence Cluster Seed
 [![Build Status](https://travis-ci.org/convergencelabs/convergence-cluster-seed.svg?branch=master)](https://travis-ci.org/convergencelabs/convergence-cluster-seed)

 This project contains the Convergence Cluster seed.
 It is a lightweight [Akka](https://akka.io/) cluster node that can be used to bootstrap the cluster.
-The project contains almost no code other than that required to start up the akka cluster.
-This makes it very unlikely that the node will crash, and minimizes the amount of memory needed to maintain reliable cluster seed nodes.
+The project contains almost no code other than that required to start up the Akka cluster.
+This makes it very unlikely that the node will crash, and minimizes the amount of memory needed to maintain reliable cluster seeds.

 ## Building
 The project can be built using the build script: